stduhpf/ComfyUI--WanImageToVideoTiled/README.md

 # WanImageToVideoTiledVAE for ComfyUI

-This is a custom node for ComfyUI that replaces the WanImageToVideo node but uses a Tiled VAE approach to reduce VRAM requirements.
+This is a set of custom nodes for ComfyUI that replaces nodes like WanImageToVideo but using a Tiled VAE approach to reduce VRAM requirements.

 ## Description

-WanImageToVideoTiledVAE is designed to be a drop-in replacement for the WanImageToVideo node in ComfyUI.
+WanImageToVideo (Tiled VAE encode) is designed to be a drop-in replacement for the WanImageToVideo node in ComfyUI.
 By using a tiled VAE, it significantly reduces the VRAM needed, making it more accessible for users with limited resources.
 I found it very useful for [ComfyUI-zluda](https://github.com/patientx/ComfyUI-Zluda), since the VAE is particularly VRAM-hungry there.

 ## Installation